lukaracki/ethernaut-hardhat/README.md

-# Ethernauts + Hardhat Levels 6 - 12
+Ethernauts + Hardhat Levels 6 - 12

-A small repo that containts the solutions for the Ethernauts levels 6 - 12.
+A small repo that contains the solutions for Ethernauts levels 6 - 12.
 The solutions are written in Solidity and tested using Hardhat.
 The levels are from the Ethernauts game, which can be found here: https://ethernaut.openzeppelin.com/

-I've solved all of the levels to figure out some of the security issues that can be found in Solidity smart contracts.
-I've also used this repo to learn how to use Hardhat.
+I've solved all of the levels to identify some of the security issues that can be found in Solidity smart contracts.

-## Ethernaut Levels
+Ethernaut Levels

-The ethernaut consits of a total of 28 levels.
+Ethernaut consists of a total of 28 levels.
 I've decided to solve them in the following environments:

-- 1-5 are solved using console and not included in this repo. (bceause of their simplicity)
+Levels 1-5 are solvable using the console and are not included in this repo (due to their simplicity).
-- 6-12 are solved using Hardhat and are included in this repo.
+Levels 6-12 are solved using Hardhat and are included in this repo.
-- 13-28 are solved using Foundry and will be included in another repo in the future.
+Levels 13-28 will be solved using Foundry and will be included in another repo in the future.